mario-mueller/icis-2019/manuscript/icis-2019-posse.md

 a clearer understanding of the structure of the data and to prepare for detailed quantitative analysis.
 We expect this step to be completed by October 2019.
 Third, we plan on conducting a detailed quantitative analysis before December 2019, which contents have been laid out in the previous section.
-Lastly, if time permits, we hope to have derived preliminary implications for research and practice based on the detailed quantitative data analysis.
+Finaly, if time permits, we hope to have derived preliminary implications for research and practice based on the detailed quantitative data analysis.